Econify/graphql-rest-router/README.md

 GraphQL Rest Router will read your provided schema to determine which variables are required and optional.
 If you are unsure how to create a named operation with variables, the [official GraphQL documentation](https://graphql.org/learn/queries/#variables) has examples.
 When mounted as a GET endpoint, the variables will be expected as query parameters, while all other methods will check the body for the required variables.

-In order to reduce unnecessary load on the GraphQL server, GQL Rest Router validates the variables you've provided before sending a request to the GraphQL server.
+In order to reduce unnecessary load on the GraphQL server, GraphQL Rest Router validates the variables you've provided before sending a request to the GraphQL server.

 Example Schema: